-Buckingham Palace is the London home of Her Majesty the Queen.
+Buckingham Palace is the London home of His Majesty the King.
 The ‘office’ as she may say.
-There are state apartments designed for entertaining, modern offices, private living quarters and guests suites.
+There are state apartments designed for entertaining, modern offices, private living quarters and guests' suites.
 In total there are 775 rooms.
-Windsor Castle is the Queen’s weekend home.
+Windsor Castle is the Kings' weekend home.

 Once a much smaller private home of the Duke of Buckingham, the house was bought by King George III (1760–1820) and used as a private home; he was keen to be away from the smelly River Thames.
 His son and heir, the Prince Regent, becomes King George IV in 1820 and spends lavishly, transforming a home into a palace.

 Buckingham Palace is a working Palace and is only open from July to October.
-The Queen tends to spend this time of the year in Scotland.
-When the Palace is open to the public, we tailor tours of London that include entrance into the Palace.
+When the Palace is open to the public, we tailor tours of London that include entrance into this principal London residence.